-A Systematic Approach to Training (SAT) was implemented for positions where the "consequence of human error poses a risk to the environment, the health and safety of persons, or to the security of the nuclear facilities and of nuclear substances".
-This type of training involves identifying qualifications and competencies related to each job in order to provide the worker with a comprehensive training program.
+Elements of a Systematic Approach to Training (SAT) have been implemented for positions where the "consequence of human error poses a risk to the environment, the health and safety of persons, or to the security of the nuclear facilities and of nuclear substances".
 If ever an employee's roles or responsibilities change, their training requirements are reviewed.